danielenapo/AI_unibo/Obsidian Uni/Machine Learning/Supervised Learning/Classification/Naive Bayes.md

 Based on statistics (Bayes' theorem), and the concept of independence.
 ![[Pasted image 20230119114046.png]]
-H is the hypotesis (uncertain), and E is the evidence.
+H is the hypothesis (uncertain), and E is the evidence.
 ==It's called naive, because it makes the (naive) assumption that every attribute is independent **in each class** ==(but works in lot of cases).
 ## Zero probability problem
 In case a particular value never occurs in elements of class c, its probability becomes zero.
-But just because this isn't represented in the dataset, it doesen't mean that prob. should be zero! (common in domain with many possible values)
+But just because this isn't represented in the dataset, it doesn't mean that prob. should be zero! (common in domain with many possible values)

 ### Laplace smoothing
 The solution is considering the *prior probabilities*.